drcanbaz/Teaching/CINF135/FALL_24/TuTr/README.md

 ## Expected Student Learning Outcomes:

-This is a course in both the technical and societal aspects of artificial intelligence and machine learning (AI/ML) systems.
-It is meant for people who do not (yet) have a background in the topic, and may have little or no background in computers.
-This course assumes no previous experience with computers, just a willingness to learn, to contribute to the class, and to work hard.

-The goals of this course are to help students learn:
+The primary objectives of this course are to help students understand:

-- How modern AI/ML systems work, and their strengths and limitations.
+-	How modern AI/ML systems function, including their strengths and limitations.

-- The ways that AI/ML systems are relevant to society, and both how this can affect both their design and their effects.
+-	The relevance of AI/ML systems to society, affecting both their design and their impact.

-The emphasis of the course will be on students actively learning about these topics.
-This is particularly critical for AI/ML, as specific details that are relevant today will be obsolete in the very near future.
-It is more important to discover how to learn about the technical and social aspects than to have a rote mastery of a static list of details.
+The course emphasizes active learning, particularly crucial for AI/ML, where current details can quickly become outdated.
+The focus is on learning how to navigate the technical and social aspects rather than memorizing static information.

-Upon successful completion of INF 135, you will have gained the ability
+Upon successful completion of this course, students will be able to:
-to:

-- **Demonstrate** individual competence in understanding various technical aspects of AI/ML:
+1.	**Identify and define** key components of AI/ML systems. **(1.1 B)**

-  - The goals of AI/ML
+  - **Measure:** Students can list and describe the essential parts of AI/ML systems.
+  - **Corresponding Assignment:** In Class Team Work - Intro To AI Systems

+2.	**Research and gather** relevant information about AI/ML. **(1.2 I)**

+  - **Measure:** Students can compile and present information from various sources related to AI/ML.
+  - **Corresponding Assignment:** A1 - Data Types and Collection Mechanisms in AI

+3.	**Understand and explain** different types of AI/ML systems, such as supervised and unsupervised learning. **(C1.1 B)**

-  - The various types of ML systems (e.g., supervised, unsupervised)
+  - **Measure:** Students can differentiate between types of AI/ML systems and provide examples.

-  - Their strengths and weaknesses

-  - The importance of data

-    - Representativeness
+  - **Corresponding Assignment:** A2 - Types of Machine Learning and Their Applications

+4.	**Recognize** the strengths and limitations of AI/ML systems. **(1.3 I)**

+  - **Measure:** Students can analyze and discuss the pros and cons of different AI/ML systems.
+  - **Corresponding Assignment:** A3 - Evaluating Deep Learning Models

+5.	**Understand** the importance of data in AI/ML, including data gathering, cleaning, and visualization. **(C1.2 I)**

-    - Gathering, cleaning, storing, and using data
+  - **Measure:** Students can demonstrate data collection, cleaning, and visualization techniques.

-    - Visualization

-- Through writing, presentations, etc., **demonstrate** a knowledge of the following topics related to AI/ML systems:

-  - Bias

-  - Fairness

-  - Explainability

-- Be able to **create simple AI/ML systems** to demonstrate mastery of the above topics.

-- **Demonstrate** how to find and discern reliable and actionable information on AI/ML.

-- **Apply** the above concepts in assignments.

-- Be **persistent** in solving medium-complexity problems.

-- **Develop** coherent problem-solving skills.
+  - **Corresponding Assignment:** Lab 2 - Data Collection and Initial Exploration

+6.	**Identify and understand** legal issues related to computing. **(4.1 B)**

+  - **Measure:** Students can identify potential biases and ethical concerns in AI/ML systems and suggest mitigation strategies.
+  - **Corresponding Assignment:** In Class Team Work - AI Ethics and Bias Detectives

+7.	**Reflect** on the societal impact of AI/ML technologies. **(4.4 A)**
+  - **Measure:** Students can write or present reflections on how AI/ML affects society.
+  - **Corresponding Assignment:** In-Class Activity - DL Ethical Dilemmas and Case Study Analysis

+8. Effectively **communicate** technical information through writing and presentations. **(3.2 I)**

+  - **Measure:** Students can produce clear written reports and deliver oral presentations on AI/ML topics.
+  - **Corresponding Assignment:** Showcase Participation and Presentation

-- **Work** effectively in teams.
+9.	**Collaborate** effectively in team settings. **(5.1 B)**

+  - **Measure:** Students can participate in group projects, demonstrating teamwork and collaboration skills.
+  - **Corresponding Assignment:** Lab 5 - Advanced Applications and Project

+By achieving these outcomes, students will gain a foundational understanding of AI/ML systems and their implications, preparing them for further study or careers in the field.

 ## Prerequisites: